-Inventory management failures, like all tragedies, has many causes.
+Inventory management problems, like all tragedies, have many causes.
 Learn the early warning signs from these horror stories and you’ll be able to keep your customers coming back for more.

 The reality of endless inventory has two problems.
-First, there’s a real cost for businesses that have to manage that quantity of physical inventory.
-Second, psychological research has found that most people are overwhelmed by too many choices and do not buy.
+Firstly, there’s a real cost for businesses that have to manage that quantity of physical inventory.
+Secondly, psychological research has found that most people are overwhelmed by too many choices and do not buy.

 My Wedding Décor, an Australian company that provides wedding clothes and products, experienced rapid inventory growth.
 Elizabeth Hollingsworth, the company’s founder, put it this way in Practical Ecommerce: “When the website launched in April 2015, it began with 80 products, which had grown to almost 500 products at the end of 2016.”

 If coping with a rapidly growing inventory of products wasn’t enough, here’s what happened next:

 “One supplier whose original rental threshold was $200, increased it overnight to $500.
 This forced me to delete many of their lower-priced products that would have required a ridiculous number of units hired to reach their threshold.”

 Whether or not you’re in the wedding industry, you can draw inventory management lessons from My Wedding Décor.
 You never know when a supplier will change the rules on you.
 Nevertheless, you can reduce the impact of such a change on your business though.
 How?

 Use a robust inventory management software solution like Megaventory and do your own analysis regularly.
 Consequently, that proactive approach will make it easier to keep your business growing when supplier problems hit you.
 You can read about how to start using Megaventory here!